 But the last thing we need now is root-canal economic populism from the campaign trail and the mainstream media telling us that Americans are unhappy.
 Unhappy?
-According to a Gallup Poll released last week, “Most Americans say they are generally happy, with a slim majority saying they are ‘very happy.’”
-They’re also prosperous.
-According to Investor’s Business Daily, household wealth in the U.S. soared 51 percent to $58.6 trillion in last year’s third quarter from $38.8 trillion in 2002.
+According to a Gallup Poll released last week, "Most Americans say they are generally happy, with a slim majority saying they are 'very happy.'"
+They're also prosperous.
+According to Investor's Business Daily, household wealth in the United States soared 51 percent to $58.6 trillion in last year's third quarter, from $38.8 trillion in 2002.

 Meanwhile, the Goldilocks economy remains alive and well.
 It's still the greatest story never told.
 And while Goldilocks may have softened somewhat, getting her back on track is not rocket science.